 Liam’s research is focussed on the measurement of small molecule metabolite biomarkers using liquid and gas chromatography coupled with mass spectrometry.
-Previously, Liam’s work focused on the analysis of biomarkers in cardiovascular diseases (heart failure, myocardial infarction) for investigation of altered circulating levels and subsequent patient risk stratification following an acute cardiac event.
-Liam is now continuing with his biomarker studies at Loughborough University that include analysis in both clinical cohorts, as well application of mass spectrometric techniques in health, toxicology and exercise-based investigations.
-His research topics include:
+Previously, Liam’s work investigated biomarkers in cardiovascular diseases (heart failure, myocardial infarction) for patient risk stratification following an acute cardiac event.
+Liam is now continuing with his biomarker studies at Loughborough University that include the analyses of clinical cohorts, as well the application of mass spectrometric techniques in health, toxicology, anti-doping, and exercise-based investigations.

-Liam has delivered invited research presentations at the British Society of Mass Spectrometry, the London Biological Mass Spectrometry Discussion Group, the European College of Sport Science and is a regular contributor to special interest articles in The Analytical Scientist magazine.
+Liam has delivered invited research presentations at numerous events including a recent Keynote Presentation at Beneficial Microbes (2021).
+He has also delivered invited talks at the British Society of Mass Spectrometry, the London Biological Mass Spectrometry Discussion Group, the European College of Sport Science, and has regularly contributed special interest articles in The Analytical Scientist and Bioanalysis-Zone.
 Furthermore, in 2017, Liam was invited to present his research in Parliament as a Finalist in the STEM for Britain competition.
 STEM for Britain is designed for the UK’s most promising Early Career Researchers to disseminate their work.
-It is a prestigious annual event which is attended by a significant number of Members of Parliament and Peers and is sponsored by Stephen Metcalfe MP, Chair of the Parliamentary and Scientific Committee.
+It is a prestigious annual event which is attended by a significant number of Members of Parliament and Peers, and is sponsored by Stephen Metcalfe MP, Chair of the Parliamentary and Scientific Committee.

 - Suzuki T*, Heaney LM*, Bhandari SS, Jones DJL, Ng LL.
 Trimethylamine N-oxide and prognosis in acute heart failure.
 Heart 2016;102:841-8.